supermarsx/universus/readme.md

    # In a new terminal
    cd ../bot-service
    npm run dev

+   # In a third terminal (when you need to refresh static assets)
+   cd ../frontend
+   npm run build
    ```

-6. Open your browser and navigate to `http://localhost:3000`
+6. Open your browser and navigate to `http://localhost:3000` (backend-rendered UI) or `http://localhost:8080` (static bundle)

 ## Environment Variables